ahmohbati/SecOn/CloudClient.md

 ```

 #### Generate client certs
-Do this for each cloud client you want to monitor.
+Perform the steps in this section for each cloud client you want to monitor.

 Generate client cert (replacing `client` with the name of the cloud client you want to add):
 ```
 cd /etc/openvpn/easy-rsa/ ## move to the easy-rsa directory source ./vars             ## execute the vars file